-- i) To study the historical development of a primary/secondary school in the Mumbai district. - ii) To attain knowledge about the selected school's affiliation to its board of education. - iii) To collect educational data from students and teachers in the primary or a secondary school. - iv) To develop an understanding of the organizational structure, infrastructure and activities of the primary/secondary school. - v) To record observations, responses and conclusions in an individual report. - vi) To submit a report and presentation of the school visit.
+- i) To visit a primary or a secondary school in the Mumbai district. - ii) To create awareness of the functions of schools in formal education. - iii) To meet students and teachers in the primary or a secondary school. - iv) To develop an understanding of the history, organizational structure, infrastructure and activities of the primary or a secondary school. - v) To interview students and teachers in the primary or a secondary school. - vi) To record observations, responses and conclusions in an individual report. - vii) To submit an individual report and presentation of the school visit.

-A Study of a Primary School OR a Secondary School; to study its functioning and describe the history of the institution, its organizational hierarchy, vision-mission-goals, infrastructure, curricular and co-curricular activities; and record observations, interview responses and conclusions in a report.
+A Visit to a Primary School OR a Secondary School; to study its functioning and describe the history of the institution, its organizational hierarchy, vision-mission-goals, infrastructure, curricular & co-curricular activities; and record observations, interview responses and conclusions in an individual report.

-Sophia College (Autonomous), Mumbai Syllabus for F.Y.B.A.
+Sophia College (Autonomous), Mumbai Affiliated to the UNIVERSITY OF MUMBAI Syllabus for F.Y.B.A.
 (Education) under CBCS in Semester II Core Course Title: EDUCATION IN THE 21st CENTURY